naiyerasif/site/content/blog/2018/2018-12-09-uploading-files-with-spring.md

 }
 ```

-Note that `rootDir` is being fetched through a `ConfigurationProcessor`.
+Note that the value of `rootDir` is being fetched through a `ConfigurationProcessor`.
 You can configure the root directory in `application.yml` under the key `storage.location`.

-> In a similar way, you can also implement services that would write to an `SFTP` server or on a cloud storage.
+> Similarly, you can also implement services that would write to an `SFTP` server or on cloud storage.

 ### Define REST endpoints